William S. Richardson School of Law: Bright International Jurist-in-Residence Program

 Started in 2007 under the tutelage of Senior Circuit Judge of the United States Court of Appeals for the Eight Circuit, Myron H Bright, the Bright International Jurist-in-Residence program hosts international jurists to facilitate dialogue with the wider community and the school's faculty and staff.

 In 2007, Israel Supreme Court judge Aharon Barak was the visiting scholar.
 In 2010, the president of the International Court of Justice Hisashi Owada served as visiting scholar.

 U.S. Supreme Court Jurist-in-Residence Program

 Instituted in 1987, with the support of Myron H. Bright, a Senior Circuit Judge for the United States Court of Appeals for the Eight Circuit, Richardson has a U.S. Supreme Court Jurist-In-Residence Program.
 Biannually, a visiting U.S. Supreme Court Justice presents seminars on current judicial issues as well as teaches classes.

 Faculty

 Endowed professorship & faculty chairs

-Through the University of Hawaii at Manoa Foundation, Richardson has been endowed with several professorships and faculty chairs.
+Through the University of Hawaiʻi at Mānoa Foundation, Richardson has been endowed with several professorships and faculty chairs.